bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   This change also means that the business case can now have tasks as direct children and not only sub cases as children.
-  :public-api:`BusinessCase#getTasks</ch/ivyteam/ivy/workflow/businesscase/IBusinessCase.html#getTasks()>`
-  and
-  :public-api:`IBusinessCase#getActiveTasks</ch/ivyteam/ivy/workflow/businesscase/IBusinessCase.html#getActiveTasks()>`
-  have been adapted in this way, which only return the direct tasks of the business case and not all tasks of all sub cases as well.